Master of Science in Speech Language Pathology

 MSLP 5004.
 Research Methods.
 3 Credit Hours.

-This course addresses the skills in understanding and critiquing research reports.
-Principles and criteria for evaluating published research, including statistical analyses, validity issues, and evidence-based practice, are discussed.
+This course addresses the skills needed to understand and critique research reports.
+It discusses the principles and criteria for evaluating published research, including statistical analyses, validity issues, and evidence-based practice.

 MSLP 5005.
 Clinical Methods in Speech-Language Pathology 1.
 2 Credit Hours.

 This is the first of the two courses taught in the simulated student clinical setting.
-This course emphasizes basic clinical methods and skills for beginning graduate students in speech language pathology with an emphasis on assessment.
+This course focuses on basic clinical methods and skills for beginning graduate students in speech-language pathology with an emphasis on assessment.
 Students will practice administering, scoring, and interpreting standardized tests.
 Clinical note-writing and documentation are modeled and discussed.

 MSLP 5006.
 Aphasia and Related Disorders.
 3 Credit Hours.